 Hosted PBX: These days, more and more businesses are opting for a hosted-PBX solution.
 This involves outsourcing the management of the telephone system to an external company.
 This provider houses and manages the system, and delivers it to your company either over the telephone line or the internet (as with VoIP – see below).
 This cuts a lot of the expense when it comes to hardware, and minimises the hassle of dealing with any problems with the system that may arise.

 VoIP: As the name suggest, Voice-over Internet Protocol telephone systems use the internet, rather than the traditional analogue phone lines, to connect calls.
 This means that the ongoing expenses of a VoIP system are low; with no call charges, the only expense is for the businesses broadband connection.
 However, there is still the initial expense for the hardware and installation.
-There are many advantages to using a VoIP system, including the possibility of UC (Unified Communications), see What is VoIP and How Does It Work? for more details.
+There are many advantages to using a VoIP system, including the possibility of UC (Unified Communications).